 This was definitely a long chapter, and once it finally hits a duel, the manga is back to the typical explanations that make the story start sounding like a player’s manual for playing the game.
 To me, that’s always been a weakness of the Yu-Gi-Oh! franchise.
 It can be bad enough hearing them saying all this stuff in the anime, but to have to sit and read through these explanations in the manga can be even worse.
 And with how much both Yagumo and Ryoga do in order to level up their various monsters, it gets even worse than usual in that regard.
 But with how the story is progressing, it’s clear that this particular story arc is getting closer to an end.

 This is a re-worked version of the chapter that appeared in the July 7, 2014 issue of Weekly Shonen Jump.
 The first 23 pages are mostly the same, except that two brand new pages were added.
 From page 198 to the end, it’s all brand-new content that includes the climax to the fight.

 Since I started reading Weekly Shonen Jump, this is the second time that a re-worked version of a previously published chapter of One-Punch Man has appeared in the publication.
 The first time was bad enough, but to see this happen again… *shake my head*.
 But we see that during the battle, the power sphere is now broken and is crashing.
 It appears that Saitama is the actual victor of this fight.
 Well, at least that fight is FINALLY over.
-So now where is the story of One-Punch Man going to head in next?
+So now where is the story of One-Punch Man going to next?